Who is able to purchase the wedding insurance policy?

 Will my wedding be covered if it is in a marquee?

-If you wish the marquee to be insured, you will need to select the Elective Benefit 'Marquee Cover'.
+If you wish the marquee to be insured, you will need to select the Optional Benefit 'Marquee Cover'.
 This offers cover for marquees up to £50,000 and includes the items within the marquee such as staging, chairs, tables, lighting, flooring, toilets and ancillary equipment.

 We are having a wedding with ceremonial swords, does your policy cover this?